Wondering how to set up your oil painting palette? Then you're in the right place!

 Click to enlarge the Old Holland oil paint color chart.

-A well organized and colorful pallet will help you create beautiful paintings.
-Remember to set your pallet up with a warm and cool version of each color.
+A well organized and colorful palette will help you create beautiful paintings.
+Remember to set your palette up with a warm and cool version of each color.
 If you need help choosing colors check out the color chart on the Old Holland website and read this article that covers which painting supplies are best for beginner artists.